 Step 1: Find an internet contract that you like

-There are tons of internet providers offering their services in Düsseldorf, so it might not always be an easy choice, but thankfully Germany has some great comparison websites like Check24 who help you compare prices and offers at the click of a button.
+There are tons of internet providers offering their services in Düsseldorf, so it might not always be an easy choice, but thankfully Germany has some great comparison websites that help you compare prices and offers at the click of a button.
 You can edit the search results based on your location, pricing, speed, etc.

-If you’d like to get a basic overview of some of the local favorites, here’s a list of some of the most popular internet providers around Düsseldorf:
+If you’d like to get a basic overview of some of the local favorites, here’s a list of the most popular internet providers around Düsseldorf:

-Again, it is definitely worth your time to compare these services on Check24 to make sure that you’re getting the best price for the best package.
+Again, it is definitely worth your time to compare these services to make sure that you’re getting the best price for the best package.

 Basic packages can range anywhere from 15 – 50 Euros per month, but if you purchase a special offer as a new customer, you can find some awesome deals.
 Just be aware that some of these specials only last for a couple of years and then your monthly fees will be set to the standard price.

-For example, I have a plan with Unitymedia for 13 Euro per month as I registered as a new user.
-However, in 2 years time, this monthly fee will be 29,99 (with is still a good price, but there are cheaper options).
-My plan is to make the switch to a new provider after the 2 years or simply contact Unitymedia and downgrade to a cheaper package.
+For example, I have a plan with Vodafone for 13 Euro per month as I registered as a new user.
+However, in 2 years’ time, this monthly fee will be 29,99 (which is still a good price, but there are cheaper options).
+My plan is to make the switch to a new provider after 2 years or simply contact Vodafone and downgrade to a cheaper package.